-At each regular meeting of the Board, the Executive Director will make a report, either oral or written, to the Board that includes (a) a list of the contracts valued at more than \$100,000 that MNsure awarded since the last regular Board meeting, (b) the persons or entities to which each contract was awarded, (c) the purpose of the contract, and (d) the value of the contract.
-At each regular meeting of the Board, the Executive Director will make a report, either oral or written, to the Board that includes a list of all bid protests and resolutions.
+12.1.
+Reporting At each regular meeting of the Board, the Executive Director will make a report, either oral or written, to the Board that includes (a) a list of (a) the contracts that MNsure has awarded since the last regular Board meeting, (b) the persons or entities to which each contract was awarded, (c) the purpose of the contract, and (d) the value of the contract; and (e) whether the emergency procurement process was used.
+At each regular meeting of the Board, the Executive Director will make a report, either oral or written, to the Board that includes all bid protests and resolutions.